This post contains affiliate links. Read the full disclosure here.

 Instructions

-• Make the flax egg by combining 1 tablespoon ground flaxseed with 2½ tablespoon water in a small bowl.
+• Make the flax egg by combining 1 tbsp ground flaxseed with 2½ tbsp water in a small bowl.
 Set aside until the mixture becomes gel-like (around 10-15 minutes)

 • Preheat the oven to 350°F and line a muffin tin with 12 liners.